304 North Cardinal St.

 Coco coir and peat moss have very little difference when you look at what they can do in a potting mix.
 They act very similarly most of the time.
 So, when comparing the two, you aren’t comparing what they can do; instead, you are comparing outside factors, like renewability.

 Speaking of renewability, here is a good argument: Peat moss, though technically renewable, can take decades to grow.
 It is harvested from bogs that are traditionally slow-moving environments.
-This has created a hot debate about which one gardeners should be using.
+This has created a hot debate about which one gardener should be using.
 When you compare the possible decades of regrowth that peat moss needs to the speed that coconuts can be produced, it seems almost like a no-brainer.
 A single coconut palm normally produces 20-70 fruit every year.
 This makes it much more usable in the long run than peat moss.

 However, peat moss is collected in a way that is considered sustainable in some countries.
 Another thing to note is that peat moss has been known to trap water in soils.
 This is the opposite of good soil drainage.
 It also has a slight acidity.
 On the other hand, coco coir has been known to have high concentrations of sodium and potassium.
 Coco coir is usually treated to remove harmful salt levels.

-What makes coco coir more desirable in potting mix than peat moss is its ability to rehydrate.
+What makes coco coir more desirable in the potting mix than peat moss is its ability to rehydrate.
 Peat-based potting soil that gets overly dry tends to become “hydrophobic”, repelling water.
 Peat moss soils tend to shrink and form a water-resistant crust that causes water to run off (often down the inside of a planter).
 Coir-based potting mixes are generally faster to rehydrate after periods of dryness, aiding plant recovery from drought.

 All of these together basically leave you scratching your head as to which one is better.
 That depends on who you ask.
 Most gardeners now advocate the use of coco coir because it is renewable in the short term, and also because peat bogs are important carbon sinks for the atmosphere.
 After all, one coconut palm producing 20-70 coconuts for roughly eighty years seems like a pretty good deal!
-Fair Trade coco coir is recommended if buying from abroad, as coir is sometimes produced in regions which may not have adequate worker protections and equitable pay.
+Fair Trade coco coir is recommended if buying from abroad, as coir is sometimes produced in regions that may not have adequate worker protections and equitable pay.

 So now that you’ve learned all about coco coir, its benefits and drawbacks, and how it compares to peat moss, now it’s time for you to try it out yourself!
 You may never stop using it once you start.